 6. Mycelium Running: How Mushrooms Can Help Save the World

-Mycelium Running is a good reference for people wanting to learn different permaculture techniques or learning about different ways mushrooms can be integrated into different farming techniques.
-The author describes many ways mushrooms can help save the world and micro remediation techniques.
+Mycelium Running is a good reference for people wanting to learn different permaculture techniques or how mushrooms can be integrated into different farming techniques.
+The author describes how mushrooms and micro-remediation techniques can help save the world.

-So, it’s an exciting book for people who don’t want to grow mushrooms commercially or even on a small scale home but are interested in mushrooms in general.
-You can learn about nutritional properties, medicinal properties, inoculation methods, stump culture, log, and species selection for different environmental purposes.
+So, it’s an exciting book for people who don’t want to grow mushrooms commercially or even on a small scale at home but are generally interested in mushrooms.
+You can learn about nutritional properties, medicinal properties, inoculation methods, stump culture, logs, and species selection for different environmental purposes.

 Author: Paul Stamets